Run Devil Run (Girls' Generation song)

 "Run Devil Run" is a song by South Korean girl group Girls' Generation.
 The original Korean version was released on March 17, 2010, as a single from Run Devil Run (2010), the reissue of their 2010 studio album Oh!.
 A Japanese version was released digitally on January 25, 2011, by Nayutawave Records, and was later released as a double A-side single with "Mr. Taxi" on April 23, 2011, as the third single from their Japanese self-titled debut studio album.

-Background
+Background and release

 "Run Devil Run" was written by Alex James, Busbee, and Kalle Engström.
 In 2008, American singer Kesha provided the vocals for the demo of the song which has been leaked online.
 The song was pitched to SM Entertainment for Girls' Generation.
-In 2011, Girls' Generation recorded a Japanese version of "Run Devil Run", which was released as a double A-side with "Mr. Taxi".

-Composition

 The song is an electro pop song, with horn synths in the background, and strong harmonies.
 It is a strong conical departure from the group's usual musical style until that point.
 It has been noted to use the schaffel beat.

-Charting

-Its first number one on network television was on KBS's Music Bank, where it won over Kara's "Lupin" and 2AM's "Jalmot Haesseo" (English: "I Was Wrong").
-Moreover, "Run Devil Run" was ranked at number one on the Gaon Singles Chart for two weeks.
+In 2011, Girls' Generation recorded a Japanese version of "Run Devil Run", which was released as a double A-side with "Mr. Taxi".